borislemke/bancer/README.md

 ### SSL Offloading

 Bancer has built in support for TLS termination.
-Simply set the `ssl` field in the `json` config file and Bancer will spin up a HTTPS server.
+Set the `ssl` field in the `json` config file and Bancer will spin up a HTTPS server.
 Bancer supports offloading standard 1024-bit and 2048-bit SSL keys.

 ### Health Check and Retry